-The General Fund fund balance has a deficit at year end, it is anticipated that this will be eliminated in 2023 with the collection of additional transfers.
+The General Fund balance has a deficit at year end, it is anticipated that this will be eliminated in 2024 with the collection of additional transfers from other Districts and operating advances.

 Net Position

 Net Position represents the difference between assets and deferred outflows of resources less liabilities and deferred inflows of resources.
 The District may report up to three categories of net position, as follows: